hpcloud/confdis/README.md

 Not currently, but that would be ideal; if there was common test data to be shared between all implementations.

+### Is redis the only possible backend?

+Right now, yes.
+But we are investigating other solutions.
+See [Bug 99432](http://bugs.activestate.com/show_bug.cgi?id=99432).

 ## history

 http://bugs.activestate.com/show_bug.cgi?id=98612